ATSOTECK/nifty/README.md

 # Directory structure:

 <pre>
 * bench    - Benchmark code to test the speed of compiled nifty code
-* example - Example code to get an idea of how the language works
+* examples - Example code to get an idea of how the language works
 * inc      - 3rd party includes
 * nsl      - The Nifty Standard Library (nsl) code
 * src      - The nifty compiler code
 * tst      - Test code to verify the compiler
 </pre>